lamat1111/QuilibriumScripts/README.md

 # Quilibrium node guide and auto-installer script
-## *This guide contains all the info you need to install and manage a Quilibrium node, plus a special script to install it ina few clicks*
+## *This guide contains all the info you need to install and manage a Quilibrium node, plus a special script to install it with a few clicks*

 *The script and the guide are unofficial and made just to support the project*